 Jolly’s calendar won fans not only because of its thoroughness but also its format.
 Instead of listing gigs by club, it presented all of the available choices day-by-day.
 In 1988, Jan Ramsey, a local entrepreneur, asked Jolly—who was already an old hand at assembling music listings for Wavelength and Where magazines—to create a listing format for a new publication.
 To this day, Offbeat, now Louisiana’s premiere music magazine, adheres to Jolly’s day-by-day model.

 Jolly first started booking bands and performers in the early 1980s, working as a freelance consultant and talent coordinator.
 Her clients included local producers, as well as tourism and economic development agencies.
-In 1985, at the behest of the Arts Council of New Orleans, she served as a Jazz Administrator panelist—sharing her experiences producing grass-roots cultural events—at the Southern Arts Federation’s Southern Arts Exchange in Atlanta, Ga.
+In 1985, at the behest of the Arts Council of New Orleans, she served as a Jazz Administrator panelist—sharing her experiences producing cultural events on behalf of the community—at the Southern Arts Federation’s Southern Arts Exchange in Atlanta, Ga.

 Later establishing a relationship with the Guatemala Ministry of Culture, Jolly arranged for New Orleans groups to perform at the Encuentro festival in Guatemala City.
 She also initiated a cultural exchange, bringing Guatemalan musicians to New Orleans to perform.

-Over the years, Jolly has worked closely with Paolo Molena, Milan, Italy’s vice mayor of Sports, Culture and Recreation.
-In 1989, as U.S. Production Director for Accademia, a cultural organization in Milan, she produced a New Orleans Mardi Gras presentation for Carnevale Ambrosio—which included a parade featuring six New Orleans brass bands and over 100 costumed participants—and then toured Italy with the musicians and New Orleans chef Austin Leslie.
+Over the years, Jolly has worked closely with Raffaelle Barki of Accademia, a cultural organization in Milan, and Paolo Molena, Italy’s vice mayor of Sports, Culture and Recreation.
+In 1989, as U.S. Production Director for Accademia, she produced a New Orleans Mardi Gras presentation for Carnevale Ambrosio—which included a parade featuring six New Orleans brass bands and over 100 costumed participants—and then toured Italy with the musicians and New Orleans chef Austin Leslie.
 She returned the following year for the Carnevale with the New Leviathan Oriental Foxtrot Orchestra and four brass bands.

 And for several years beginning in 1989, Jolly helped make the Vacanze Milano festival a prime venue for New Orleans talent.
 Her bookings at the festival included jazz bands, brass bands, gospel groups, street performers and Vernel Bagneris’s musical play And Further Mo’… .